- Do you need a biscuit joiner?

 When choosing the best biscuit joiner you need to consider, quality, or value and whether to go for a corded or cordless tool.
 I think for this tool the best value corded tool would be the best choice for most people.

-#1 The best quality and value
+#1 The best quality and value plate joiner

-Starting with the Makita PJ7000 it has a 700-watt motor that spins the cutting blade at 11,000 RPM, ensuring smooth and precise cuts.
-It has one-touch stop settings for #0, #10, and #20 biscuits, and additional depth settings for other standard biscuit sizes.
-Blade changes are fast and easy with the built-in shaft locks and clamp screws.
+Starting with the Makita PJ7000, it runs on a 700-watt motor that spins the cutting blade at 11,000 RPM, ensuring smooth and precise cuts.

 The fence itself is easily adjustable to 0°, 45°, and 90° angles.
-The PJ7000 also has a rack and pinion vertical fence system that ensures accurate adjustment of the fence.
-The Makita PJ7000 is easier to work with than the larger handled Dewalt alternative while being in the same price bracket.
+Likewise, the PJ7000 is equipped with a rack and pinion vertical fence system that ensures accurate adjustment of the fence.

-#1 Highest quality
+#1 Highest quality and the classic biscuit joiner

 However, if you want to get the best biscuit cutter money can buy then you can consider the Lamello Classic x 101600 over the Festool.
 This is better made better and cheaper, but the Lamello classic x is still is not a cheap tool.
-The Lamello classic can do extremely accurate, clean, and fast cuts for biscuit joining jobs, as the original joining tool on the market.

 It is extremely well made and a pretty impressive tool to use.

-#1 Best Dewalt option
+#1 Best Dewalt plate joiner

 Coming back to cheaper options the DeWalt DW682K is still an excellent choice for working with hard and dense woods.
-It can make very accurate slots due to the dual rack design combined with a pinion fence.

 This system ensures that the blade is positioned correctly and that the fences are perfectly parallel, so you get seamless and accurate joints.
-The one-piece fence can be adjusted from 0° to 90°, allowing for a wide variety of cutting depth and angles.

 If your preference is Dewalt here it is.